-This auto repair article is about engine valves and some of the common problems they can cause.
-Also provided will be an overview of common symptoms and solutions when an engine is having a problem with intake or exhaust valves.
+This auto repair article is about engine valves and some of the common problems they can cause when something goes wrong.
+Also provided will be an overview of the different symptoms and solutions when an engine is having a problem with intake or exhaust valves.

 The main function of an engine valve is to open and close rapidly.
 This allows the air/fuel charge in and after combustion allows the exhaust gases to flow out.
 If you need any further explanation of how this 4 stroke process works I provide more detail about the individual cycles on my page about how engines work.